Salman al-Murshid: Early beginnings

 In 1937, he became a member of Parliament, and avoided the separatist approach advocated for by some among Syria's minority groups.
-Yet once it appeared that the French would not make good on their promise to grant Syria independence in 1936, al-Murshid began to call for هndependence again.
+Yet once it appeared that the French would not make good on their promise to grant Syria independence in 1936, al-Murshid began to call for independence again.
 In 1943, he was elected again as a member of the central Syrian Parliament.

 In 1944, under British instigation, al-Murshid was arrested in Beirut and kept in Damascus under house arrest for a few months.

 The Syrian government tried to charge him with treason and other civil charges, but they could not prove any of the charges.
 Hence, the Judge received a direct order from the president, Shukri al-Quwatli, to convict Salman by any means, and he was executed on 16 December 1946 in Marjeh Square in Damascus.